Violent and Sex Offender Register: Information held on ViSOR

 Offenders must confirm their registration annually.
 That is, if they have not needed to inform the police of any changes above, they must attend a designated police station to register if they have not done so for a year.
 Failure to comply is an offence, subject to a penalty of five years imprisonment.

 On 13 August 2012, the Sexual Offences Act 2003 (Notification Requirements) (England and Wales) Regulations 2012 came into force.
 Under these regulations, a subject on the Sexual Offenders Register is required to provide the police with details of all bank accounts, credit cards, passport details and any foreign travel regardless of its duration.
 They are also required to notify the police weekly if they are not registered as regularly residing or staying at one place.
 They also have to notify the police where they are living in a household with a child under the age of 18.

 Development

 Construction of the ViSOR application began in January 2003, with a first release of functionality to a pilot site November 2003.
 The system was subsequently rolled out to a further three pilot sites during early to mid-2004.
 National (UK) rollout began November 2004, and was completed April 2005.

 ViSOR is now in use across all 45 geographic police forces in the UK.
 Roll out to the Prison and Probation services of England and Wales was scheduled for 2006/07, but was considerably delayed and not completed until the autumn of 2008.

+History

+In response to a Freedom of Information request in 2009, for example, Greater Manchester Police reported that of 16 people in their area placed on ViSOR since 2007 on their initiative and not as a result of a relevant conviction, four (25%) had clean criminal records.